George Peck (clergyman): Career

 In the 1860s and 1870s, he took an active role in supporting the Holiness movement.
 The movement gained widespread support for its emphasis on which called upon adult conversions through which individuals sought Christian perfection; its sentimentality also created controversy and its critics claimed that the movement undermined the reality of the social gospel.

 Family

+Peck was born in 1791 in Middlefield, New York, to Luther Peck, a blacksmith, and Annis née Collar.
+He and his four brothers became ministers and one, Jesse T. Peck, became a bishop.
+The trend in his family toward the Methodist ministry led his grandson, Stephen Crane, to say: "Upon my mother's side, everyone in my family became a Methodist clergyman as soon as they could walk, the ambling-nag, saddlebag, exhorting kind."